- Athletics Home

 Kent and his wife Sylvia have four children, Kendra, Keama, Keyonda and Keri.
 He served as Ohio Secretary of State for 11 years before taking his current position as technical resource manager and project manager for IBM.

 Jessica Leonard graduated from Georgetown after helping to re-write an already powerful record book for the Tiger volleyball team.
 She was a four-year starter for legendary and Hall of Fame coach Donna Hawkins.
 She was three-time MSC All-Conference and two-time NAIA All-Region.
-Her senior year she was named to the NAIA All-American Third Team.
+Her senior year she was named to the NAIA All-American Third Team and First-Team All-Tournament at NAIA Nationals.
 Leonard still leads the Tigers in kills per season with 767.
 She is also third in that category with 715 her junior year.
 She had three seasons of average kills per game that still rank in the Top 10—4.76 (third), 4.55 (fifth) and 4.41 (ninth).
 She is also on the top of the list for total attacks in a season with 1,797.
 For her career, she is tied for ninth in games played (560), tied for second in kills (2,265), and third in attacks (5,216).

 Elizabeth Brown McHale graduated in 2003 Summa Cum Laude from Georgetown College, while playing four years for the women's soccer team.
 McHale helped to build a foundation for a team that is now consistently vying for the top spot in the MSC and challenging nationally ranked opponents.
 In 2002, she became the first Tiger women's soccer player to earn NAIA All-American status.
 She was named to the honorable mention team and since GC has had three others.
 She was four-time MSC All-Conference and 2002 NAIA All-Region.
 She was an NAIA Scholar Athlete in 2002 and a three-time MSC All-Academic honoree.

-John Owen helped to guide Georgetown College's men's basketball team victory 70 percent of the time while he was at Georgetown.
+John Owen helped to guide Georgetown College's men's basketball team to victory 70 percent of the time while he was at Georgetown.
 As a transfer, he only had two and a half years of eligibility, but is 21st all-time in the scoring category.
 When he graduated, he was fifth all-time in points with 1,463.
 He led the team in scoring for two seasons and averaged 10 rebounds.
-He was KIAC Most Valuable Player, KIAC First Team All-Conference, NABC District 3 All-American, NAIA District 24 Fist Team and Kentucky College All-Star.
+He was KIAC Most Valuable Player, KIAC First Team All-Conference, NABC District 3 All-American, NAIA District 24 First Team and Kentucky College All-Star.
 Owen was the team captain his senior year and received the L.R.
 Cooke Award for Character, Scholarship, Citizenship and Athletic Skill.

 Following graduation, his passion for basketball continued.
 He played AAU basketball and coached four boys teams to the National AAU finals.
 Owen also served as chaplain for the Southeast Missouri State University Basketball team for 20 years.